Skip to main content

 Federal Information Technology Acquisition Reform Act

-In June 2015, the OMB issued the Management and Oversight of Federal IT Memoranda (M-15-14) to provide specific guidance on the implementation of FITARA across the federal sector and ensure that government-wide implementation is consistent with existing laws, policies, and management practices.
+In June 2015, the Office of Management and Budget (OMB) issued the Management and Oversight of Federal IT Memoranda (M-15-14) to provide specific guidance on the implementation of FITARA across the federal sector and ensure that government-wide implementation is consistent with existing laws, policies, and management practices.

 • Agency IT Policy Archive, an archive containing USDA’s general IT policies can be found here: ZIP